acannis/SIP/README.md

 # SIP
-A single, phenome-wide permutation of large-scale biobank data to estimate false discovery rates for interpreting genetic associations in a biobank context.
+A single iteration permutation of phenome-wide large-scale biobank data.
+Allows estimatation of false discovery rates for interpreting genetic associations in a biobank context.